 Counseling & Support Groups

 Dr. Gervaize is a reproductive health psychologist focused on the emotional aspects of infertility and reproductive loss.
-She provides counselling to individuals and couples dealing with reproductive difficulties, treatment-related decision making, and offers strategies for coping with treatment and body-mind approaches as an adjunct to medical care.
+She provides counselling to individuals and couples dealing with reproductive difficulties, treatment-related decision making, and offers strategies for coping with treatment and its outcomes.
+Dr Gervaize also provides counselling for individuals and couples considering the use of donor gametes in family building and will be happy to assist you with any concerns you might have.

 Ottawa Peer Support Group: Join others each month to listen, learn, and hopefully laugh a little while you seek support.
 Meetings are held at the Ottawa Fertility Centre on the last Saturday of every month.
 Sessions are organized and led by a volunteer facilitator.
 Guest speakers are often invited to speak after the meetings.